Which Type of Internet Connection Is Best for You?

 Fixed Wireless Internet

-This connection is only recommended for households with minimum internet usage.
-It can support light activities like checking emails or browsing social media, but it won’t get you very far during Netflix marathons.
+This connection is only recommended for households with minimal internet usage.
+It can support light activities like checking emails or browsing social media, but it won’t get you very far if you want to binge Netflix shows.

 Delivers internet to underserved areas